 Spooky Covered Bridges

-Covered bridges – like this one across the Haw River at Bynum – had little charm for those who used them.
+A covered bridge – like this one across the Haw River at Bynum – had little charm for those who used them.

-People using covered bridges tended to view the covering structures as ugly boxes that blocked their otherwise scenic view up and down river.
+People using covered bridges tended to view the covering structures as ugly boxes that blocked their otherwise scenic view up and down the river.
 And there was little solace in the brief shelter a covered bridge offered in inclement weather.
 Users were well aware that the superstructure was there to protect the bridge – not the traveler – from the elements.
 In the days before treated lumber, wood rotted quickly.
 A typical life span for a covered bridge was 30 to 40 years, while an uncovered bridge might last one-third as long.

 When covered bridges were built for early railroads, another reservation could be added to the list: fire hazard.
 Wood-fired steam engines billowed sparks and glowing embers, and wooden bridges had a disconcerting habit of going up in the air as flame and smoke, and down into the river as char and ash.
 So much for covered bridges prolonging the life of the span.